ArthurYdalgo/Database-Size-Estimator/README.md

 This project is intented to give a **rough** estimate of a database size.

-Do not use this as a definitive answer, because some operations might be done under the hood by each database implementation might vary.
+Do not use this as a definitive answer, because some there might be some operations done under the hood by each database implementation.

 The average calculation is a simple arithmetic average, so don't expect much.